-All analysed pathways limiting warming to 1.5°C with no or limited overshoot use CDR to some extent to neutralize emissions from sources for which no mitigation measures have been identified and, in most cases, also to achieve net negative emissions to return global warming to 1.5°C following a peak (high confidence).
-The longer the delay in reducing CO, emissions towards zero, the larger the likelihood of exceeding 1.5°C, and the heavier the implied reliance on net negative emissions after mid-century to return warming to 1.5°C (high confidence).
-The faster reduction of net CO, emissions in 1.5°C compared to 2°C pathways is predominantly achieved by measures that result in less CO2 being produced and emitted, and only to a smaller degree through additional CDR.
-Limitations on the speed, scale and societal acceptability of CDR deployment also limit the conceivable extent of temperature overshoot.
+All analysed 1.5°C-consistent pathways use CDR to some extent to neutralize emissions from sources for which no mitigation measures have been identified and, in most cases, also to achieve net-negative emissions that allow temperature to return to 1.5°C following an overshoot (high confidence).
+The longer the delay in reducing CO2 emissions towards zero, the larger the likelihood of exceeding 1.5°C, and the heavier the implied reliance on net-negative emissions after mid-century to return warming to 1.5°C (high confidence).
+The faster reduction of net CO2 emissions in 1.5°C- compared to 2°C-consistent pathways is predominantly achieved by measures that result in less CO2 being produced and emitted, and only to a smaller degree through additional CDR.
+Limitations on the speed, scale, and societal acceptability of CDR deployment also limit the conceivable extent of temperature overshoot.
 Limits to our understanding of how the carbon cycle responds to net negative emissions increase the uncertainty about the effectiveness of CDR to decline temperatures after a peak. {2.2, 2.3, 2.6, 4.3.7}

-CDR deployed at scale is unproven, and reliance on such technology is a major risk in the ability to limit warming to 1.5°C. CDR is needed less in pathways with particularly strong emphasis on energy efficiency and low demand.
-The scale and type of CDR deployment varies widely across 1.5°C pathways, with different consequences for achieving sustainable development objectives (high confidence).
+CDR deployed at scale is unproven and reliance on such technology is a major risk in the ability to limit warming to 1.5°C. CDR is needed less in pathways with particularly strong emphasis on energy efficiency and low demand.
+The scale and type of CDR deployment varies widely across 1.5°C-consistent pathways, with different consequences for achieving sustainable development objectives (high confidence).
 Some pathways rely more on bioenergy with carbon capture and storage (BECCS), while others rely more on afforestation, which are the two CDR methods most often included in integrated pathways.
 Trade-offs with other sustainability objectives occur predominantly through increased land, energy, water and investment demand.
-Bioenergy use is substantial in 1.5°C pathways with or without BECCS due to its multiple roles in decarbonizing energy use. {2.3.1, 2.5.3, 2.6.3, 4.3.7}
+Bioenergy use is substantial in 1.5°C-consistent pathways with or without BECCS due to its multiple roles in decarbonizing energy use. {2.3.1, 2.5.3, 2.6, 4.3.7}

-Properties of Energy and Land Transitions in 1.5°C Pathways
+Properties of energy transitions in 1.5°C-consistent pathways

-The share of primary energy from renewables increases while coal usage decreases across pathways limiting warming to 1.5°C with no or limited overshoot (high confidence).
-By 2050, renewables (including bioenergy, hydro, wind, and solar, with direct-equivalence method) supply a share of 52-67% (interquartile range) of primary energy in 1.5°C pathways with no or limited overshoot; while the share from coal decreases to 1-7% (interquartile range), with a large fraction of this coal use combined with carbon capture and storage (CCS).
-From 2020 to 2050 the primary energy supplied by oil declines in most pathways (-39 to -77% interquartile range).
-Natural gas changes by -13% to -62% (interquartile range), but some pathways show a marked increase albeit with widespread deployment of CCS.
-The overall deployment of CCS varies widely across 1.5°C pathways with no or limited overshoot, with cumulative CO2 stored through 2050 ranging from zero up to 300 GtCO2 (minimum-maximum range), of which zero up to 140 GtCO2 is stored from biomass.
-Primary energy supplied by bioenergy ranges from 40-310 EJ yr-1 in 2050 (minimum-maximum range), and nuclear from 3-66 EJ yr-1 (minimum-maximum range).
+The share of primary energy from renewables increases while coal usage decreases across 1.5°C-consistent pathways (high confidence).
+By 2050, renewables (including bioenergy, hydro, wind and solar, with direct-equivalence method) supply a share of 49-67% (interquartile range) of primary energy in 1.5°C-consistent pathways; while the share from coal decreases to 1-7% (interquartile range), with a large fraction of this coal use combined with Carbon Capture and Storage (CCS).
+From 2020 to 2050 the primary energy supplied by oil declines in most pathways (-32 to -74% interquartile range).
+Natural gas changes by -13% to -60% (interquartile range), but some pathways show a marked increase albeit with widespread deployment of CCS.
+The overall deployment of CCS varies widely across 1.5°C-consistent pathways with cumulative CO2 stored through 2050 ranging from zero up to 460 GtCO2 (minimum-maximum range), of which zero up to 190 GtCO2 stored from biomass.
+Primary energy supplied by bioenergy ranges from 40-310 EJ yr-1 in 2050 (minimum-maximum range), and nuclear from 3-120 EJ/yr (minimum-maximum range).
 These ranges reflect both uncertainties in technological development and strategic mitigation portfolio choices. {2.4.2}